By Anna Gay on | No Comments

-What is a Layer Mask?
-Essentially, it is a duplicate of the original image (or, in Photoshop jargon, a new "layer") where you can make edits without affecting the original ("background") image or layer.
-This is known as non-destructive editing.
-In other words: layer masks are a life-saver.
+Essentially, a Layer Mask is a duplicate of the original image (or, in Photoshop jargon, a new "layer") where you can make edits without affecting the original ("background") image or layer.

-Also, if you make a mistake, you can quickly correct your mistakes without having to start over.
-Let me show you how!
+Also, if you make a mistake, you can quickly correct your mistakes without having to completely start over.
+Let me show you how:

 Since I only want the curves adjustment to apply to her hair, I am going to create a layer mask to erase everything except the adjustments on her hair.
 Make sure that your Curves mask is set to Layer, not Vector, by double clicking the white rectangle:

 Select a brush tool with a soft, blurred edge.
 For this image, I am using a fairly large brush, since I will be erasing the majority of adjustments, except for the small portion on her hair.
-When you are ready to begin erasing the adjustments, simply hold down your left-click on your mouse just as you normally would with a brush in Photoshop:
+When you are ready to begin erasing the adjustments, simply hold down your left mouse button, just as you normally would with a brush in Photoshop:

 You can also adjust the Opacity and Flow of your brush in order to make the effect less noticeable.
 After erasing all but her hair, I felt as though her hair was now too dark, so I reduced the opacity of my brush to 75% and brushed over her hair once:

-Another trick for softening the effect of an adjustment layer is to reduce the opacity of the entire layer.
-By reducing the overall opacity to 78%, I softened the Curves adjustments even further:
+Another trick for softening the effect of an adjustment layer is to reduce the opacity of the ENTIRE LAYER.
+For this image, I reduced the overall opacity to 78% which softened the Curves adjustments even further:

-On Levels 1, you'll see that only the subject is black, while the rest of the rectangle is white.
+On Levels layer 1, you can see that only the subject is black, while the rest of the rectangle is white.
 This is because I darkened everything except the subject with this adjustment:

 Do you have any questions or comments about Layer Masks in Photoshop?
 Just leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!